it-all/phpInit/README.md

 Set appropriate .env vars to instantiate a helpful service layer object called $emailer.
 Then access with $emailer->getPhpMailer() or just email using $emailer->send().

 ## PostGreSQL Database
 Set the connection string var in .env to instantiate a helpful service layer object called $postgres, which includes a Query Builder.
-Use that to run queries, or the connection constant PG_CONN to build your own with native PHP functions.
+Use that to run queries, or the connection constant PG_CONN to query using native PHP pg functions.